Josh Gibson (footballer): Post-football career

 In January 2018, Gibson was a celebrity contestant on the fourth season of the Australian version of I'm a Celebrity...Get Me Out of Here.
+He revealed his struggle with obsessive–compulsive disorder (OCD).
 On 5 March 2018, Gibson was evicted after 38 days in camp, coming in eighth place.

 In 2018, he was a panelist on Sports Tonight.

 In October 2020, Gibson was announced as a celebrity contestant on the new season of The Celebrity Apprentice Australia in 2021.